-Rivers In the Sky: How the PRP Enables Scientists to Predict Extreme Weather
+Rivers in the Sky: How PRP Enables Scientists to Predict Extreme Weather

-What would it take for weather forecasters to be able to predict seasonal climate effects —like the extreme drought followed by the extreme floods experienced in the American West over the past few years?
+What would it take for weather forecasters to be able to predict seasonal climate effects — such as the extreme drought followed by the extreme floods experienced in the American West over the past few years?

 It would require computing speed interacting with great volumes of complex data from weather satellites, ground-based measurements, and numerical model data around the world.
-The computing power required to transmit, analyze, and display that data is now available through the Pacific Research Platform (PRP), and is fueled by the high-performance infrastructure of Pacific Wave, a joint project of CENIC and the Pacific Northwest GigaPOP. (link to PRP article)
+The computing power required to transmit, analyze, and display that data is now available through the Pacific Research Platform (PRP), and is fueled by the high-performance infrastructure of Pacific Wave, a joint project of CENIC and the Pacific Northwest Gigapop.

-"Not so long ago, it took weeks to months for scientists to get an answer to a question posed involving the multi-terabyte datasets from NASA or NOAA," said Scott Sellars, a postdoctoral scholar in the Center for Western Weather and Water Extremes at UC San Diego.
-"There’s where CENIC and the PRP are so valuable — those days have been reduced to hours."
+"Not so long ago, it took weeks to months for scientists to get an answer to a question posed involving the multi-terabyte datasets from NASA or NOAA," said Scott Sellars, a postdoctoral scholar at the Center for Western Weather and Water Extremes at UC San Diego.
+"There’s where CENIC and PRP are so valuable — those days have been reduced to hours."

-Sellars is part of a multi-institutional group of scientists who have developed the CONNected objECT algorithm, or CONNECT, designed to study a weather phenomenon known as "atmospheric rivers” or rivers in the sky.
+Sellars is part of a multi-institutional group of scientists who have developed the CONNected objECT (CONNECT) algorithm, designed to study a weather phenomenon known as "atmospheric rivers" — rivers in the sky.

-Rivers in the sky, or atmospheric rivers, appear just as one would imagine — as large volumes of suspended precipitation that can be up to 2000 kilometers (1200 miles) long and 200 to 500 kilometers (120 to 300 miles) wide.
+Rivers in the sky appear just as one would imagine — as large volumes of suspended precipitation that can be up to 2,000 kilometers (1,200 miles) long and 200 to 500 kilometers (120 to 300 miles) wide.

 "These can be very large atmospheric rivers with obvious features," said Sellars.
-"They are global events and can be found in both the Northern and Southern hemisphere.
-The size of the Pacific Ocean, however, makes the West Coast of the U.S. a bull’s eye for these rivers."
+"They are global events and can be found in both the Northern and Southern hemispheres.
+The size of the Pacific Ocean, however, makes the West Coast of the United States a bull’s eye for these rivers."

-Until recently, scientists were limited to applying the CONNECT algorithm to historical data to better understand why certain weather events took place in the past.
-Now, with the computing power offered by the PRP, the speed of the data download is challenging the algorithm itself.
+Until recently, scientists were limited in applying the CONNECT algorithm to historical data to better understand why certain weather events took place in the past.
+Now, with the computing power offered by the Pacific Research Platform, the speed of the data download is challenging the algorithm itself.